zbx-sadman/WSUS/README.md

 - _ComputerTargetsUnknown_          - Computers without update information.

 Virtual keys for _LastSynchronization_ object is:
-- _NotSyncInDays_ - Now much days was not running Synchronization process;
+- _NotSyncInDays_ - Now much days was not running Synchronization process.

 ###How to use standalone